 PUBLIC SERVICES - Mosques & Islamic Organizations in DOHA

-The thick walls of the mosque, which help keep the mosque cool, were built by overlapping raw pieces of coral rock and limestone.
-The roof was finished with a layer of compressed mud, which further protects the mosque from the sun during the hot seasons.
+The thick walls of the mosque, which helped to isolate the heat and keep the space cool, were built by overlapping raw pieces of coral rock and limestone.
+The roof was finished with a layer of compressed mud, which helped shield the mosque and those praying from the heat of the sun.

 Planning a visit